 Technology and Internet Use Policy

 New technologies are modifying the way in which information may be accessed, communicated and transferred.
-Those changes also alter instruction and student learning. offers students access to technologies that may include Internet access, electronic mail, and equipment, such as computers, tablets, or other multimedia hardware.
+Those changes also alter instruction and student learning.
+LALPA offers students access to technologies that may include Internet access, electronic mail, and equipment, such as computers, tablets, or other multimedia hardware.
 The Charter School Governing Board intends that technological resources provided by the school be used in a safe, responsible, and proper manner in support of the instructional program and for the advancement of student learning.

 Educational Purpose